wmo-im/wis2box-training/README.md

 The wis2box training is designed to be run on a local network containing all data, images and configurations.

-A set of hardware (WiFi router and 3 mini PCs) is brought along to local training sessions.
+A set of hardware (Wi-Fi router and 3 mini PCs) is brought along to local training sessions.
 The hardware setup will provide a dedicate student VM with Ubuntu and docker to each participant.

 A local registry mirroring Docker Hub is setup on the local hardware to reduce the time needed to download large Docker images in a low bandwidth environment.